 Even more significantly, despite significant growth in origination unit volume, our lending operations team has returned capital on 148 loans in Vintage B with no loss of principal, while delivering a net yield of 13.24% on average in that same vintage.

-The data quantifies what we have already heard from many of you (if not from the trolls).
-Groundfloor has made significant improvements in lending and asset management since 2016.
+The data quantifies what we have already heard from many of you.
+GROUNDFLOOR has made significant improvements in lending and asset management since 2016.
 Indeed, those improvements were recognized by our first institutional whole loan buyer who signed with us after completing several months of due diligence on our personnel, policies, processes and portfolio.

 Even so, we’re not stopping here.
 We realize there is still progress to be made and that there is always room for improvement.
 As we continue making investments in our technology, processes, policies and talent, investors can and should expect even more consistency and reliability in everything we do.